So, you're planning to go to Japan?

-But, before you purchase one, it's best to know whether the pass is really for your budget and goes well with your itinerary.
-Because, just so you know, Japanese public transportation is a wide variety facility.
-They even have lots of line—from trains, subways, to monorails—with different range of cost.
-Hence, it's important to first know the important things about JR Pass and railway transportation in Japan, then find out whether buying JR Pass is the right thing to do.
+But before you purchase one, it's best to know whether the pass is really for your budget and goes well with your itinerary.
+Because Japanese public transportation is a wide variety facility.
+They even have lots of line — from trains, subways, to monorails — with different range of cost.
+Hence, it's important to know the important things about JR Pass and railway transportation in Japan, then find out whether buying JR Pass is the right thing to do.

 Understanding JR Pass

-Japan Rail Pass (JR Pass) is a multi-use ticket with a special fare, issued jointly by six companies of Japan Railways Group (JR Group).
-It is valid for all JR Group trains, buses, and ferry boats throughout the nation.
-The only restrictions to use the pass are if you're going to travel with Nozomi and Mizuho bullet trains on Tokaido, Sanyo, and Kyushu Line.
+Japan Rail Pass (JR Pass) is a multi-use ticket with special fare, issued jointly by six companies of Japan Railways Group (JR Group).
+It’s valid for all JR Group trains, buses, and ferry boats throughout the nation.
+The only exception is if you're going to travel with Nozomi and Mizuho bullet trains on Tokaido, Sanyo, and Kyushu Line.
 JR Pass even covers Tokyo Monorail line from and to Haneda Airport, plus Narita Express train from and to Narita Airport.

 There are a lot of public transportation offered in Japan, but trains and subways are the most recommended to travel across the country (preference might vary for regional exploration).
 While subway services varied throughout the country, trains in Japan are mostly operated by JR Group.
 So, when you have a JR Pass, it means that what you pay for that already includes almost all trains in Japan.
 This would really be a budget saver if you're going to (a) visit more than one prefectures, (b) do a multiple visit to some areas, and (c) travel without tour guides or travel agency.